 BWECC's Schoolwide Plan is available to all stakeholders in many formats: printed summary form, electronic (email, Google Drive, school website link), and full printed copy upon request at any time.
-Additionally, the district has contracted with Propio to enable quality translation of the schoolwide plan into alternate languages for wider community access.
+Additionally, the district has contracted with Propio to enable quality translation of the schoolwide plan summary and supporting documents into alternate languages for wider community access.